janaagaard75/azure-functions-typescript/README.md

 Demo of a [Microsoft Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) written in [TypeScript](https://www.typescriptlang.org/).

-According to the documentation, TypeScript is ["supported through transpiling to JavaScript"](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages#languages-in-runtime-1x-and-2x), but there is no official about how to do this.
-This repository show one way to do it.
+According to the documentation, TypeScript is ["supported through transpiling to JavaScript"](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages#languages-in-runtime-1x-and-2x), but there is no official information about how to do this.
+This repository shows one way to do it.

+The path chosen here is to compile the TypeScript to JavaScript using [Webpack](https://webpack.js.org/).
+Webpack not only compiles the files, but it also imports all the referenced Node modules in the file output files.
+This means that there is no need to install any Node modules on Azure, so `package.json` is not distributed along with the compile code.

 ## Prerequisites